ankushkanungo/assignment/README.md

 - Provides an ability to track users and actions performed by the users.
 - Supports creating roles and assigning roles to the users.
 - Supports add/modify rules and assigning rules to the specific roles.
-- Restricting user action based on a generated/downloaded policy at the client(rules, roles, actions)
+- Restricting user action based on a generated/downloaded policy(rules, roles, actions) at the client.
 - Provide real time dashboard to monitor the system for threats.

 ### Secondary

 - Ability to auto-discovery of the devices
 - Support for registering a cell tower with carriers.
-- Ability to provide auto-remedial action as the cell based on carrier subscription plan on order to secure the edge
+- Ability to provide auto-remedial action based on carrier subscription plan in order to secure the edge

 ---